awslabs/graphstorm/sagemaker/pipeline/README.md

 ```

 This will create a pipeline that uses GSProcessing to process and prepare the data for partitioning,
-use DistPart to partition the data, convert the partitioned data to the GraphBolt format,
+uses DistPart to partition the data, converts the partitioned data to the GraphBolt format,
-then run a train and an inference job in sequence.
+then runs a train and an inference job in sequence.
 You can use this job sequence when your graph is too large to partition on one instance using
 GConstruct.
 10B+ edges is the suggested threshold to move to distributed partitioning, or if your
 features are larger than 1TB.